Beschuetzer/eshop-microservices/src/BuildingBlocks/BuildingBlocks/README.md

-- This library contains common code that each microservice can implement in order to acheive the CQRS pattern adherence using MediatR
+- This library contains common code that each microservice implements in order to acheive the CQRS pattern adherence using MediatR